Financing Your Legal Education

 • Master Promissory Note (MPN) for the Direct Unsubsidized Loan

-• Annual Student Loan Acknowledgement (recommended)
+• Annual Student Loan Acknowledgment (recommended, not required)

 • 5.
 Notify Admissions of Any External Scholarships (June - July)